 - Standard Days Method: The Standard Days Method (SDM) is similar to the calendar-rhythm method in that it involves counting off the days of the cycle and works best for those who have a very regular cycle of between 26 and 32 days long.
 A ring of color-coded beads (CycleBeads) is used, with the different colors indicating which the fertile and infertile days are.

 - Ovulation-Mucus: When using this method, a woman needs to observe and record her natural fertility signs as indicated by the different kinds of mucus secreted by the cervix.
-With practise and the help of a certified natural family planning instructor, a woman can soon learn to recognise her most fertile days when sexual intercourse should be avoided if she does not want to become pregnant.
+With practice and the help of a certified natural family planning instructor, a woman can soon learn to recognize her most fertile days when sexual intercourse should be avoided if she does not want to become pregnant.

 - Fertility Computers: A fertility computer or a fertility monitor is a little handheld device which can be used to predict a woman’s fertility.
 There are different types of devices; some which measure the basal temperature, and some which measure the hormones present in the urine.
 The device will then indicate whether or not a pregnancy may be likely to result on that particular day.